eventflow/EventFlow/Documentation/getting-started.md

 All the built-in metadata is available on each instance of ``IDomainEvent<,,>``, which is accessible from event handlers for e.g. read models or subscribers.
-It is also possible to create your own :ref:`metadata providers <metadata-providers-custom>` or add additional EventFlow built-in providers as needed.
+It is also possible to create your own [metadata providers](basics/metadata.md) or add additional EventFlow built-in providers as needed.